Create Credentials

 Why credentials matter

-- They let you reuse the same “login” or connection across multiple workflows.
+- You can reuse the same credential across multiple workflows.

 How to create a credential